The Separations of Divorce

 Here to Help

-If you are in a situation where the custody and visitation rights of you and your child are jeopardized, make sure you get in contact with an experienced Rhode Island visitation lawyer.
-Attorney Susan T. Perkins is there to help.
-Contact her office today for a free consultation.
+If you are in a situation where the custody and visitation rights of you and your child are jeopardized, make sure you get in contact with an attorney experienced with visitation.
+Rhode Island Divorce Lawyer Susan T. Perkins is there to help.
+Call (401) 324-2990 today for a free consultation.